SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: EXPERIMENTS AND ANALYSIS

 We have used a neuronal dynamics model to test and validate our proposed SINDyG method.
 At the neural level, the synchronized activity of large number of neurons can give rise to macroscopic oscillations~\cite{oscilatory}.
 These oscillations are an essential aspect of brain function, reflecting coordinated neuronal activity that can be modeled in various ways~\cite{SL1}.
 One effective approach to model this oscillatory activity is using the Stuart-Landau (SL) equation ~\cite{SL}.
 The SL equation describes the behavior of a nonlinear oscillating system and could be used to model the internal dynamics of a group of neurons, capturing the essence of their collective behavior~\cite{SL}.

 The SL equation in our study is defined as:

-where $z$ is a complex state representing the neuron's activity, $\sigma$ is the parameter that dictates the growth rate of the oscillations, and $\omega$ is the parameter that determines the oscillation frequency.
+where $z$ is a complex-valued state variable representing the activity of a neural population, $\sigma$ is the parameter that dictates the growth rate of the oscillations, and $\omega$ is the parameter that determines the oscillation frequency.
 For $\sigma>0$, the model exhibits sustained oscillatory behavior with frequency $\omega$.
 This formulation captures the fundamental dynamics of neuronal oscillations within a population.
 To extend the SL equation for modeling interactions between neural populations, coupling dynamics is introduced.
 The extended model incorporates the effects of other neural populations or external inputs, represented by:

-In this equation, ${z}_{n}$ denotes the state of the $n^{th}$ neuron, and ${z}_{m}$ represents the dynamics of another interacting neural population.
-The coupling term $k {z}_{n} {z}_{m}$ captures the influence of the $m^{th}$ population on the $n^{th}$ neuron's activity.
+In this equation, ${z}_{n}$ denotes the state of the $n^{th}$ neural population, and ${z}_{m}$ represents the dynamics of another interacting neural population.
+The coupling term $k {z}_{n} {z}_{m}$ captures the influence of the $m^{th}$ population on the $n^{th}$ neural population.
 This interaction term allows the model to account for the complex dynamics resulting from neural interactions.
-Each node's dynamics can be illustrated by a complex state, $z=x+iy$, which inherently represents a two-dimensional system due to its real and imaginary components ($x$ and $y$).
-By separating the real and imaginary components, we can decompose the complex dynamics into two independent equations, one governing the evolution of x and the other for y.
+Each node's dynamics can be illustrated by a complex state variable, $z=x+iy$, which inherently represents a two-dimensional system due to its real and imaginary components ($x$ and $y$).
+By separating the real and imaginary components, we can decompose the complex dynamics into two independent equations, one governing the evolution of $x$ and the other for $y$.
 This transformation allows us to analyze the system using familiar real-valued equations, effectively eliminating the need to directly work with complex quantities.
 By using this extended SL model, we can simulate the neural population dynamics under various conditions.
 Starting from an initial condition, we can calculate how the system evolves over time.
 This approach enables the generation of synthetic data that reflects the true dynamics of neuronal oscillations, which could be used to test our proposed method.
 We have considered a simple and more general case to validate our method. \\